noriega3/are-they-licenced/README.md

 ### Other Notes
 - Mathew Baker is stated as head of Content creation, indicating IG posts are probably from him
-- Pushes courses a ton of courses and books
+- Pushes a ton of courses and books within their posts
-- Has an agenda.

 ---

 ## the.holistic.psychologist